Using Messenger Bots To Automate Your Sales Funnel

 Mackensie: Yeah, so I have to hearten back to my initial experience with chatbots.
 Or my first I guess go around thinking, Oh, these chatbots might be a good idea.
 Because one of my clients, I was answering a lot of questions that people had about the ad inside of messenger.
 They’re messaging the page, then oh, what about this?
 Or what about this?
 That thought of thinking, wow, I could actually automate some of these replies, and I wouldn’t have to actually sit there and respond to each and every person would be amazing.

 But also the fact that it’s conversational.
 People do, some people obviously know that it’s probably not a real person.
-Some people do think it’s a real person, which is interesting to see some of their replies, but being able to have that where they’re inside of messenger already, they’re getting, you know, opt in for whatever offer or they’re going through a quiz or whatever.
-But if they have a question right then and there, they can ask it inside of Messenger, which is very beneficial.
-Because then you can overcome objections or, you know, maybe just one little thing that might be keeping them from making a purchase or the next step.
+Some people do think it’s a real person.
+Which is interesting to see some of their replies.
+But being able to have that where they’re inside of messenger already.
+They’re getting, you know, opt in for whatever offer or they’re going through a quiz or whatever.
+But if they have a question right then and there.
+They can ask it inside of Messenger, which is very beneficial.
+Because then you can overcome objections.
+Or maybe just one little thing that might be keeping them from making a purchase or the next step.

 And so being able to converse with them inside of Messenger can help with getting those people to take that next step and to follow through with a call to action.